 - If users have trouble with Recall, use Recall Timer Duration (#107) to adjust the length of the Recall signal.
-Your local phone company can tell you the correct setting-for most Centrex systems, the correct setting is 800 msec. (or 32). - You can press (Spkr) to insert a Recall signal in an Auto Dial or Speed Dial number, provided it is the first character in the stored number.
-(For examples, see Special Dialing Functions on page 5-236.)
+Your local phone company can tell you the correct setting-for most Centrex systems, the correct setting is 800 msec. (or 32). - You can press Spkr to insert a Recall signal in an Auto Dial or Speed Dial number, provided it is the first character in the stored number.
+(For examples, see "Special Dialing Functions" on page 5-250.)

-- Using Recall on an intercom call disconnects the call. - Whenever your PBX or Centrex documentation tells you to press the switchhook when you are on an outside call, use the Recall feature instead.
-If you are already on a call, most PBX or Centrex systems require that you press the switchhook to get a new dial tone, then dial a feature access code to access a specific PBX or Centrex service. - On a system phone, press a programmed button or press (Feature) (O) (O) to use Recall. - On a standard phone, first press and release the switchhook to get intercom dial tone, then send a Recall signal by pressing ∉ 1 3. - On a (standard) feature phone that has a Recall or Flash button, first press the Recall or Flash button to get intercom dial tone, then send a system Recall signal by pressing # 1 3. - You can program a Recall button on a system phone to send a Recall signal with one touch.
+- Using Recall on an intercom call, disconnects the call. - Whenever your PBX or Centrex documentation tells you to press the switchhook when you are on an outside call, use the Recall feature instead.
+If you are already on a call, most PBX or Centrex systems require that you press the switchhook to get a new dial tone, then dial a feature access code to access a specific PBX or Centrex service. - On a system phone, press a programmed button or press Feature 1 3 to use Recall. - On a standard phone, first press and release the switchhook to get intercom dial tone, then send a Recall signal by pressing ∉ 1 3. - On a (standard) feature phone that has a Recall or Flash button, first press the Recall or Flash button to get intercom dial tone, then send a system Recall signal by pressing # () (3.) - You can program a Recall button on a system phone to send a Recall signal with one touch. - Using Recall while recording an intercom call, disconnects the call. - This feature cannot be used with Call Screening (F25).

-(See Figure 2-3 on page 2-21 for the location of special programming buttons such as System Program) and Enter) on system phones.)
+(See Figure 2-3 on page 2-22 for the location of special programming buttons such as System Program and Enter on system phones.)